garris/BackstopJS/README.md

 ### running the report server

 The test comparison report was written in Angular.js and requires a running HTTP server instance.
 This instance is auto-started after a test is run.
-The server is also auto-stopped after 15 minutes so you don't have to go worrying about bloaty node processes running all over the place.
+The server is also auto-stopped after 15 minutes so you don't have to go worrying about node processes running all over the place.

+You can manually start the server optionally passing your own timeout parameter (in minutes).
+Passing 0 will disable the timeout feature and run the server until you manually stop it.

-To manually start the server, from `./node_modules/backstopjs` ...
+From `./node_modules/backstopjs` ...

-    $ gulp start
+    $ gulp start -t 0

-...and to manually stop there is, from `./node_modules/backstopjs` ...
+To manually stop the server, from `./node_modules/backstopjs` ...

     $ gulp stop